Film Noir Festival to Premiere at Columbia Following Generous Donation

 “After all these years and failed attempts at getting it off the ground, the fact that it’s actually happening is a big deal to me,” said Kit.

-This year's Kit Noir Festival schedule can be found here.
-Tickets will go on sale in mid-February.
+2018's Kit Noir Festival schedule can be found here.